Olexandr-L45D/Game_Tic_Tac_toeReact_Lytvynenko/README.md

 ## ✨ Features

-- Classic TicTacToe gameplay with X and O.
+- Classic Tetris gameplay with X and O.
 - Configurable difficulty and optional AI opponent.
 - Smooth animations for moves and win/draw.
 - Audio feedback for player actions.